Why not be an Arborist?

 Our goal at the Treeist is to provide a better path for entering the profession.
 We believe many others should be doing this work that we love to do.
 We want to show you that climbing and caring for trees can be a viable, safe, and rewarding career that will engage and challenge both your mind and your body.
 We will mentor you and teach you skills and know-how that are in short supply wherever there are trees.
 If you live in our area just look around: this is an arboricultural paradise and there is a great demand for individuals who can learn about trees and how to care for them.

 I encourage you to check out our Instagram feed for photos and videos of our daily work.
 Read this recent NY Times article about the need for arborists (the need is at least as great here in the Southeast).
 Fill out this online job application.
 Finally, come join us for a Saturday morning outdoor climbing workshop.
-We currently hold workshops every Saturday morning in Chapel Hill, they are taught by an ISA Certified Arborist, and they are free to anyone willing to arrive at 7:30am.
+We currently hold workshops every Saturday morning in Chapel Hill, they are taught by an ISA Certified Arborist, and they are free.
 It is a great way for us to meet you, and for you to meet local climbers and other folks who are pursing this work.
 Contact us if you would like more information.

 While covid-19 has shut down a lot of indoor work and gyms we are busier and more active than ever.
 We are hiring and training and would love for you to join us.